- An intoxicated guest is refused service.

 How do you put a lid on guests who want to blow off steam?
 Follow these practices:

-- Train staff to ‘tag team’ when dealing with a problem situation.
-Never allow a single employee to approach a guest without ‘backup’ from at least one other employee who can step in or get additional help if necessary
+- Train staff to ‘work as a team’ when dealing with a problem situation.
+Never allow a single employee to approach a guest without ‘backup’ from at least one other employee who can step in or get additional help if necessary.

 Develop Safe Practices in the Event of a Fight